 Pakistan: No-confidence motion against Imran Khan rejected, president dissolves National Assembly

-After the deputy speaker rejected the motion, the prime minister had asked the resident to dissolve the Assembly and call for fresh elections.
+After the deputy speaker rejected the motion, the prime minister had asked the President to dissolve the Assembly and call for fresh elections.

-Pakistan President Arif Alvi on Sunday dissolve the country’s National Assembly after Prime Minister Imran Khan asked him to do so, Dawn reported.
-Khan has also called for fresh elections in Pakistan.
+Pakistan President Arif Alvi on Sunday dissolve the country’s National Assembly after Prime Minister Imran Khan advised him to do so.
+Khan has also called for fresh elections in Pakistan, according to the Dawn.

 Earlier in the day, National Assembly Deputy Speaker Qasim Suri dismissed a no-confidence motion against Khan.
 Suri said that the motion had contravened Article 5 of the country’s Constitution, which deals with loyalty to the State and obedience to the Constitution.